datanav/docs/configuration.rst

 Tasks are responsible for "pumping" data through the :ref:`pipe <pipe_section>` by reading :doc:`entities <entitymodel>` from a :ref:`source <source_section>` and writing them into a :ref:`sink <sink_section>`.
 The task is also responsible for retrying failed writes of entities and logging its activity.
 It can also log ultimately failed entities to a "dead letter" dataset for manual inspection.
-Tasks log their :ref:`execution history <task_execution_dataset>` in a internal dataset with the id "system:task_execution:<task_id>".
+Tasks log their :doc:`execution history <task-execution>` in a internal dataset with the id "system:task_execution:<task_id>".
 See the :doc:`chapter on the task execution dataset <task-execution>` for more details about the contents of this dataset.